astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 John Connor is born. ([TERM])

+**1989:** U.S. Air Force conducts "Project Barsoom" which tests reactions of ordinary people to scenario that aliens are real and have made contact with Earth.
+Extremely negative reactions of participants lead to high classification of test results and creation of policy within U.S. government to suppress any knowledge of possible alien contact. ([2001])

+_This finding repeats and amplifies similar testing in 1947._

+**1992:** HAL 9000, Production Unit 3 becomes operational in Urbana, IL. ([2001])

+_HAL is based on earlier AI research, such as Joshua and the MCP.
+Though HAL is intended for purely scientific purposes, its willingness to sacrifice human life for the greater value of the species inherits from these projects._

+**1994:** Dedication of the first Lunar base, the Clavius Base. ([2001])

 **1995:** Cyberdyne Systems' facilities are raided, and heavily damaged, as part of Sarah Connor's attempt to stop Skynet. ([TERM])

 With the destruction of the research facility, Cyberdyne is ruined financially.
 The Air Force nationalizes several its assets and shifts focus from an advanced centralized system to a simpler distributed network. ([TERM])